 The Function of Noun PhrasesLike any noun, a noun phrase can function as a subject, an object, or a complement within a sentence.
 In each example below, the noun phrase is in bold and the head noun is highlighted.

 - Singing in the bath relaxes me.
 (Here, the noun phrase is the subject of the verb "relaxes.")

 - I know the back streets.
 (Here, the noun phrase is the direct object of the verb "know.")

 - She was the devil in disguise.
 (Here, the noun phrase is a subject complement following the linking verb "was.")

 - I know them.

-Examples of Noun PhrasesNoun phrases are extremely common.
-A noun with any sort of modifier (including just a number or an article) is a noun phrase.
-Here are some examples of noun phrases:
+More Examples of Noun PhrasesNoun phrases are extremely common.
+Remember that a noun with any sort of modifier (including just a number or an article) is a noun phrase.
+Here are some more examples of noun phrases: